 The Southern Regional Education Board's Electronic Campus contains a database of virtual offerings from colleges throughout the South, including 13 online colleges in Tennessee.
 Students can search for courses and degrees by state, institution, subject area, or academic level.
 As of November 2012, the number of programs offered by online colleges in Tennessee at each level is as follows:

 The Tennessee Board of Regents also offers online degrees through the Regents Online Degree Programs, a collaborative that includes 13 community colleges and six universities.
 Credits from these courses are completely transferable among the participating online colleges in Tennessee.

 Along with state schools, many national online colleges also offer degree programs to students in Tennessee.
 Most of these schools have offered virtual education longer than their brick-and-mortar counterparts and feature a broader set of academic options.
-Some, such as Argosy University and DeVry, even have physical campuses in Tennessee in addition to being online.
+Some, such as Argosy University, even have physical campuses in Tennessee in addition to being online.

 In August 2011, the Tennessee Department of Labor and Workforce Development compiled a list of careers with the most opportunities statewide through 2018.
 Of the occupations featured, those with the best outlook and highest average wages typically require at least an Associate degree.
 However, according to the U.S. Census Bureau, less than one third of Tennesseans 25 and older possesses the education necessary to fill these in-demand positions.

 Nearly 84 percent of the residents of Tennessee have earned a high school diploma.
 Among those who are 18-24 years old, almost half have attended college but only 8 percent have earned a bachelor's degree or higher.
 Among those older than 25, 15.2 percent have earned a bachelor's degree and 8.3 percent have earned a graduate or professional degree, according to the U.S. Census Bureau.